 The holiday entitlement of 5.6 weeks is equivalent to 12.07 per cent of hours worked over a year.

-The 12.07 per cent figure is 5.6 weeks' holiday, divided by 46.4 weeks (being 52 weeks - 5.6 weeks).
+The 12.07 per cent figure is 5.6 weeks' holiday, divided by the 46.4 weeks worked (being 52 weeks - 5.6 weeks).
 The 5.6 weeks are excluded from the calculation as the worker would not be at work during those 5.6 weeks.